leap-stc/leap-stc.github.io/book/tutorials/ingesting_dataset.md

+(tutorials.data.ingestion)=

 # Data Ingestion Tutorial

 New to cloud data ingestion?
 You're not alone!
 Transferring large volumes of climate data is not an easy process, and can feel like a tall order.
 Never fear!
-This tutorial is aimed completely at beginners, and is designed to provide the **why, how, and what** for data ingestion!
+This tutorial is aimed completely at beginners, and is designed to provide the **what, why, and how** for data ingestion!
+"Data ingestion" in our usage means a programmatic way to download and transform data into [Analysis-Ready Cloud-Optimized (ARCO)](reference.arco) formats in a reproducible way, so that the dataset is available for the LEAP community and beyond (see [](reference.infrastructure.buckets) for who can access which resource).

-First of all, data ingestion refers to the general process of moving data from wherever it might exist to an analysis-ready, cloud-optimized (ARCO) format.

 ## Requirements and Desiderata